Blotch3D/Blotch3D/README.md

 A Short Glossary of 3D Graphics Terms
 =====================================

+Polygon

+A visible surface described by a set of vertices that define its corners.
+A triangle is a polygon with three vertices, a quad is a polygon with four.
+One side of a polygon is a \"face\".

 Vertex

 A point in space.
 Typically, a point at which the line segments of a polygon meet.
 That is, a corner of a polygon.
 A corner of a model.
 Most visible models are described as a set of vertices.
 Each vertex can have a color, texture coordinate, and normal.

-Polygon

-A visible surface described by a set of vertices that define its corners.
-A triangle is a polygon with three vertices, a quad is a polygon with four.
-One side of a polygon is a \"face\".
+Pixels across the face of a polygon are (typically) interpolated from the vertex color, texture, and normal values.

 Ambient lighting